maayushk/Helmet-Detection-and-License-Extraction-Using-YOLO-PaddleOCR/README.md

 ---

+### Step 4 — Install Required Packages (First Time Only)

+Double-click **`install.bat`**

+This will:
+- Detect whether you have an NVIDIA / AMD / Intel GPU
+- Install all required Python packages automatically
+- Takes about 5-10 minutes depending on your internet speed

+> ✅ Only do this once.
+Skip this step if you already have everything installed.

+---

-### Step 4 — Run the App
+### Step 5 — Run the App

 Double-click **`run.bat`**

 This will:
-1. Automatically install all required Python packages
+- Check that everything is installed correctly
-2. Launch the app in your browser at `http://localhost:8501`
+- Launch the app in your browser at `http://localhost:8501`

 > If your browser doesn't open automatically, go to: **http://localhost:8501**